mddixon/getandcleandataproject/README.md

 The next three blocks of code performs task 1.
 Two data frames are formed, one of test data and one of train data.
 Then the test and the train data frames are combined to form the one data set.

 In the following code block a test data frame is formed by first reading the subject, activity and features data files each into a separate data frame.
-Since these data are aligned by column, the three data frames are then combined using the cbind() function.
+Since these data are aligned by row, the three data frames are then combined using the cbind() function.

 ```r